-McClatchy Newspapers, Inc., Publisher of THE SACRAMENTO BEE California Media Workers pographical Union, Local 39521, CWA, Dated: Dated:
+McClatchy Newspapers, Inc., Publisher of THE SACRAMENTO BEE Pacific Media Workers Guild, Local 39521

+By: By:

+Dated: Dated:

+By:

+Dated:

-SIDE LETTER 7: MEMORANDUM OF UNDERSTANDING: PREP WRITERS AND STUDENT JOBS
+SIDE LETTER 1: MEMORANDUM OF UNDERSTANDING: STUDENT JOBS

-- 1. The Guild and the Publisher agree that the Publisher may employ up to five (5) employees in "student jobs" exclusive of the Sports department.
+- 1. The Guild and the Publisher agree that the Publisher may employ up to four (4) employees in "student jobs."
 These positions shall be limited to individuals who are students in good standing and whose performance is satisfactory to the Publisher. - 2.
-The Guild and the Publisher agree that the Publisher may employ part-time employees known as prep writers, in the Sports department.
-Prep writers may be employed on or before the start of the school year and will terminate on or after the date of the close of the school year. - 3.
-The rate of pay for any of the student jobs set forth above shall be set by the Company and may be changed at any time at the discretion of the Company.
-Employees in the student jobs set forth above may be dismissed with or without cause.
-Any such dismissal shall not be subject to the provisions of Section 9 of this agreement nor shall the requirements of Section 13.5 and 13.8 apply to such dismissal.
+The Guild and the Publisher agree that the Publisher may employ up to three (3) employees in "long-term college internships."
+These positions shall be limited to individuals who are college students in good standing and whose performance is satisfactory to the Publisher. - 3.
+Not withstanding the limitations in paragraph one (1) and two (2), it is understood that the Publisher at its discretion, may employ up to seven (7) students in either category, as long as the total number of individuals does not exceed seven (7) in both categories. - 3.
+The rate of pay for any of the student jobs set forth in paragraph one (1) and two (2) above, shall be set by the Company and may be changed at any time at the discretion of the Company.
+Employees in the student and long-term college internship jobs set forth above may be dismissed with or without cause.
+Any such dismissal shall not be subject to the provisions of Section 9 of the Agreement nor shall the requirements of Section 13 apply to such dismissal.